StarRocks/starrocks/docs/loading/RoutineLoad.md

 ## Create a Routine Load job

-The following two examples describe how to consume CSV-format and JSON-format data in Kafka, and load the data into StarRocks by creating a Routine Load job.
+The following three examples describe how to consume CSV-format, JSON-format and Avro-format data in Kafka, and load the data into StarRocks by creating a Routine Load job.
 For detailed instruction and reference, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/CREATE%20ROUTINE%20LOAD.md).

 ### Load CSV-format data